disneystreaming/weaver-test/README.md

 #### Composing expectations

-Something worth noting is that expectations are not throwing, and that if the user wants to perform several checks in the same test, he needs to compose the expecations via the `and` or the `or` methods they carry.
+Something worth noting is that expectations are not throwing, and that if the user wants to perform several checks in the same test, he needs to compose the expectations via the `and` or the `or` methods they carry.

 ### Suites (ZIO)